Sherif-Nabil/Note-App/README.md

 # How to Use
 To use the note-taking app, simply open the app in your browser.
 You can create a new note by clicking the ( + ) button.
 Once you have created a note, you can edit it by clicking the "Edit" button.
-You can also add notes by clicking the "add to favorite" button.
+You can also tag notes by clicking the "add to favorite" button.
 You can filter the notes by their color by choosing one or more colors in the filter section.
 Also don't forget to try the dark theme by toggling the button next to the search bar.